krisvanrens/coding-exercises/exploring-rust-exercises/rpn-calculator/README.md

 This version is the previous version, with simple calculation support.

-The `calculate` method in the solution code takes the two operands and a operator, and simply returns the result of the calculation.
+The `calculate` function in the solution code takes the two operands and a operator, and simply returns the result of the calculation.
 To be overflow-safe (sort of) we use signed 128-bit integers for the primitive types.
 We will deal with the right way to handle calculation errors/overflow in a future step.